kleb/nasarb/funit/trunk/README.txt

 == DESCRIPTION:

-FUnit is a unit testing framework for Fortran modules.
+FUnit is a unit testing framework for Fortran.

 Unit tests are written as Fortran fragments that use a small set of testing-specific keywords and functions.
-FUnit transforms these fragments into valid Fortran code, compiles, links, and runs them against the module under test.
+FUnit transforms these fragments into valid Fortran code, compiles, links, and runs them against the code under test.

 FUnit is {opinionated software}[http://www.oreillynet.com/pub/a/network/2005/08/30/ruby-rails-david-heinemeier-hansson.html], which values convention over configuration.
 Specifically, FUnit,
 * requires a Fortran 95 compiler,
 * only supports testing routines contained in modules,
 * requires tests to be stored along side the code under test, and